iat-cener/tonatiuh/README.md

 Details about the new functionalities:

   * Flux Distribution: this tool add the capability to analyse the flux distribution in a selected surface.
 Current version only works in some surfaces: cylinder, flat disk and flat rectangle.
-Read the about how to use this utility in the following  [link] (Flux Distribution Tool).
+Read the about how to use this utility in the following  [link] (https://github.com/iat-cener/tonatiuh/wiki/Flux%20Distribution%20Tool).

   * Angle-Dependent_Refractive_Material and Angle-Dependent_Specular_Material: a new specular and refractive material that include angle dependency for the optic properties.